Bypass navigation bar

 There are no special requirements to enter the Child Development/Early Childhood Education program, except for the colleges of DCCCD's requirements for the Texas Success Initiative where applicable for the Associate of Arts in Teaching (A.A.T.) or Associate in Applied Sciences (A.A.S.) degrees.

-The Associate of Arts in Teaching (A.A.T.) degree may be completed at any of our seven colleges of DCCCD.
+The Associate of Arts in Teaching (A.A.T.) degree may be completed at any of the seven colleges of DCCCD.

 Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.